virgile-reignier/NER-BeCoRe/README.md

-Named entities Recognition for BeCoRe project
+Named Entity Recognition for BeCoRe project
 ===

 As part of the [BeCoRe project](https://drd.hypotheses.org/anr-fwf-becore), we tried to create a script that would automatically identify the issuers of acts on the basis of their regeste.